lint-staged/lint-staged/README.md

 ## Using JS configuration file

-Writing `lint-staged.config.js` file (or, other JS file which needs to be mentioned in CLI command through `c` flag) is the most powerful way to configure `lint-staged`.
-From the configuration file, you can export a function which gets an array of all staged file paths as parameter and returns command(s) as string or array of string.
-This function can be either sync or async.
-Signature of this function:
+Writing the configuration file in JavaScript is the most powerful way to configure _lint-staged_ (`lint-staged.config.js`, [similar](https://github.com/okonet/lint-staged/README.md#configuration), or passed via `--config`).
+From the configuration file, you can export either a single function, or an object.

+If the `exports` value is a function, it will receive an array of all staged filenames.
+You can then build your own matchers for the files, and return a command string, or an array or command strings.
+These strings are considered complete and should include the filename arguments, if wanted.

+If the `exports` value is an object, its keys should be glob matches (like in the normal non-js config format).
+The values can either be like in the normal config, or individual functions like described above.
+Instead of receiving all matched files, the functions in the exported object will only receive the staged files matching the corresponding glob key.

+### Function signature

+The function can also be async:

 ```ts
 (filenames: string[]) => string | string[] | Promise<string | string[]>
 ```

-### Example:
+### Example: Export a function to build your own matchers

 ```js
 // lint-staged.config.js